ADHD Guide

 This is the game-changer.
 Traditional envelope systems don’t have a category for ADHD-specific spending — impulse buys, late fees, duplicate purchases, forgotten subscriptions.

-The ADHD Budget Tracker does.
-The ADHD Tax category acts as its own envelope, capturing all the spending that happens because of how your brain works.
+The Budget Reset does.
+The ADHD Tax category gets its own envelope worksheet, where you log all the spending that happens because of how your brain works.
 Watching that number shrink month over month gives you the dopamine hit of visible progress.
+It’s an instant-download PDF — guide, workbook, and print-and-keep envelope pages — so you can print the envelopes you want and start today.
+No app, no login, no Google Drive.
+Yours forever, works on any device.

 You don’t need physical envelopes.
-You need digital ones that auto-sort, give you visual feedback, and don’t require you to carry cash like it’s 1997.
+You need a system you can see and write on — one that gives you visual feedback and doesn’t make you carry cash like it’s 1997.

-Impulse Log — track what you almost bought
+Impulse Log page — track what you almost bought

 RECOMMENDED FOR YOU

-• Money Dump — log expenses without categorizing
+• Money Dump page — write down expenses fast, no categorizing

-• Impulse Log — track what you almost bought
+• Impulse Log page — track what you almost bought

 30-day money-back guarantee